lucidrains/Mega-pytorch/README.md

 ## Todo

+- [ ] also offer another variant of bidirectional multi-headed EMA where half the dimensions look reverse, other look forwards, harkening back to the bidirectional lstm days
 - [ ] authors mistakened about extrapolative abilities of RoPE. replace with dynamic positional bias eventually
 - [x] how did they approach bidirectionality in multi-headed EMA?